• Free Shipping

 For severe anxiety, professional help may be necessary:

-- Doggy daycare or hiring a dog walker can also break up long absences.
+• Doggy daycare or hiring a dog walker can also break up long absences.

 6. Give It Time and Stay Patient

-Behavior change doesn’t happen overnight.
+Behaviour change doesn’t happen overnight.
 Small wins are important!
 Celebrate progress, no matter how gradual.
 Provide consistent reassurance and stick to routines to help your dog feel secure.

-The Role of Calming Supplements
+The Role of Natural Calming Supplements

 Natural calming aids can work wonders for dogs with separation anxiety. iKarmel's Calming Chews are specially formulated to reduce stress without causing drowsiness.
 These vet-approved supplements combine powerful ingredients like:

-- Chamomile for relaxation
+• Chamomile for relaxation

-- L-Theanine for stress relief
+• L-Theanine for stress relief

-- Valerian Root, a natural sedative
+• Valerian Root, a natural sedative

-FAQs About Dogs and Separation Anxiety
+FAQs: Helping Dogs with Separation Anxiety

 1. How long does it take to treat separation anxiety in dogs?